Colorado Auto Dealer Bond— $50,000 -- The Only State Requiring Net Worth + Credit Score

 How to Get Your Colorado Dealer License

-Get Your Bond & Complete Education
+Get Your $50,000 Bond

-Submit Application to AID
+Submit to AID

-Why does Colorado have a $100,000 net worth requirement for dealers?
+Why does Colorado require both a $100,000 net worth and a 701+ credit score?

 How much does a Colorado auto dealer bond cost?

 Colorado auto dealer bonds ($50,000) typically cost $500-$5,000 annually.
 With excellent credit (750+), expect $500-$1,000 (1-2%).
 Good credit (680-749) costs $1,000-$2,000 (2-4%).
 Fair credit (620-679) ranges $2,000-$3,500 (4-7%).
 Lower credit may pay up to 10% ($5,000).
 Small trailer dealers needing only the $5,000 bond pay proportionally less, starting as low as $50/year.
+Use our auto dealer bond calculator for a personalized estimate.

 What is the Colorado Mastery Exam and who must take it?